weikailin/cs6222-fa23/3-prg.md

 Fortunately, Goldreich-Levin showed that for any OWF $f'$, we can obtain another OWF $f$ that we know its hard-core predicate.
+The intuition is: given $f'$ is hard to invert, in the preimage of $f(x)$, there must be at least $\omega(1)$ bits that are hard to guess (otherwise, a poly-time adv can invert).
+Hard-core predicate formalizes those bits.
+Even we do not know which bits are hard, we can sample randomly and hope to obtain some of them.

 #### **Theorem:** Goldreich-Levin, Hard-Core Lemma